adamborowski/elua-apps/tools/send_elua/readme.md

 1. goto elua folder
 1. execute "lua cross-lua.lua" to generate toolchain for enable cross compilation lua bytecode on your pc
 1. if you want to send elua bytecode you must provide a file containig list of relative paths of files you want to merge in order of occurence
-1. elua shell accessible from first device from /deb/ttyACM*
+1. elua shell accessible as first device from /deb/ttyACM*

 ### example usage
 $ elua-apps/tools/send_elua/send_elua.tcl elua-apps/platforms/stm32f4discovery/ft800-helloworld/display.modules